Analysis of a platooned car-following model with different inter-platoon communication levels: Numerical simulations

 In this simulation, we aim to show the effect of platoon size and connectivity without delay.
 The platoon sizes are selected as $N=2,3,4,5$, and the connectivity options between platoons include no-connection, front-connection, and two-way connection.
-Figure \ref{sim1-1-1h} is the headway plots for the no-connection model with platoon size $N=2,3,4$ during $3800$s to $4000$s, and for $N=5$ from $0$s to $200$s.
-In these plots, 20 vehicles are selected at even intervals, starting from the 1st to the 120th vehicle, with every 6th vehicle chosen for representation.
+Figure \ref{sim1-1-1h} is the headway plots for the no-connection model with platoon size $N=2,3,4,5$ (it is not necessary to explore $N>5$ since $N=5$ is already stabilized).

-\begin{remark} For the headway plots in this section, if the vehicles have not stabilized after $4000$s, we select every 6th vehicle from the 1st to the 120th for plotting, with the time interval spanning from 3800 to 4000 seconds.
-If the vehicles have stabilized, the headway plots will instead cover the time period from 0s until stabilization (60, 200, or 300s, depending on the scenario). \end{remark} Figure \ref{sim1-1-1v} is the plots of minimum and maximum speeds of all vehicles corresponding to Figure \ref{sim1-1-1h}.
+\begin{remark} For the headway plots in this section, if the vehicles have not stabilized after $4000$s, we select every 6th vehicle from the 1st to the 120th for plotting (20 vehicles in total), with the time interval spanning from 3800 to 4000 seconds.
+If stabilized before $4000$s, the headway plots will instead cover the time period from $0$s to stabilization ($60$ to $300$s, depending on the scenarios). \end{remark} Figure \ref{sim1-1-1v} is the plots of minimum and maximum speeds of all vehicles corresponding to Figure \ref{sim1-1-1h}.

 Figure \ref{sim1-1-2h} is the headway plots for front-connected platoons of size $N=2,3,4$ and for two-way connected platoons of size $N=2$.